-It can be hard for a doctor to diagnose Alzheimer disease because many of its symptoms (like memory problems) can be like those of other conditions affecting the brain.
-The doctor will talk to the patient, find out about any medical problems the person has, and will examine him or her.
+It can be hard for a doctor to diagnose Alzheimer's disease because many of its symptoms (like memory problems) can be like those of other conditions affecting the brain.
+The doctor will talk to the patient, find out about any medical problems the person has, and will examine them.

-The doctor can ask the person questions or have the person take a written test to see how well his or her memory is working.
+The doctor can ask the person questions or have the person take a written test to see how well their memory is working.
 Doctors also can use medical tests (such as MRI or CT scans) to take a detailed picture of the brain.
 They can study these images and look for signs of Alzheimer disease.

-When a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine to help with memory and thinking.
+When a person is diagnosed with Alzheimer's disease, the doctor may prescribe medicine to help with memory and thinking.
 The doctor also might give the person medicine for other problems, such as depression (sad feelings that last a long time).
-Unfortunately, the medicines that the doctors have can't cure Alzheimer disease; they just help slow it down.
+Unfortunately, the medicines that the doctors have can't cure Alzheimer's disease; they just help slow it down.

-You might feel sad or angry — or both — if someone you love has Alzheimer disease.
-You might feel nervous around the person, especially if he or she is having trouble remembering important things or can no longer take care of himself or herself.
+You might feel sad or angry — or both — if someone you love has Alzheimer's disease.
+You might feel nervous around the person, especially if they have trouble remembering important things or can no longer take care of themselves.

 You might not want to go visit the person, even though your mom or dad wants you to.
 You are definitely not alone in these feelings.
 Try talking with a parent or another trusted adult.
 Just saying what's on your mind might help you feel better.
 You also may learn that the adults in your life are having struggles of their own with the situation.

-If you visit a loved one who has Alzheimer disease, try to be patient.
-He or she may have good days and bad days.
+If you visit a loved one who has Alzheimer's disease, try to be patient.
+They may have good days and bad days.
 It can be sad if you can't have fun in the same ways together.
 Maybe you and your grandmother liked to go to concerts.
 If that's no longer possible, maybe bring her some wonderful music and listen together.
 It's a way to show her that you care — and showing that love is important, even if her memory is failing.